 - Type 4B has a less noticeable curl pattern.
 The strands have more of a Z-shape and can shrink substantially.

 - Type 4C is very similar to 4B, but the strands have much tighter kinks with a less visible curl pattern.
-Because of the very dense Z-shape, its biggest problem is retaining moisture.
+Because of the very dense Z-shape, maintaining moisture is a must.
 So handle and treat it with extra TLC.

 Washing afro hair

 Now, considering which hair type you have and your current hair needs, your wash and care routine will change.
-Natural hair types tend to be more prone to becoming dry, so washing with a moisture rich shampoo and conditioner is a must.
+Natural hair types love a lot of hydration, so washing with a moisture rich shampoo and conditioner is a must.

 You can section hair into manageable sections and then wash these sections separately.
 This helps to ensure that you eliminate product build-up more effectively and should also help with the detangling process. – Elena Diaz, ATH Global Hairstylist.